barbarer/py4e-int/_sources/dictionaries/writecode.rst

                 the dictionary ``counts``.
 For example, ``counts['is']`` should be ``3``.
                 ~~~~
                 # Open file in "read" mode
-                with open("romeo3.txt", "r") as filename:
+                with open("romeo.txt", "r") as filename:
                     # Separate and read lines
                     lines = filename.readlines()
                     # Create count dictionary